 The chat room shows the bot responding to commands and the button events.

-Please review the Rocket.Chat FAQ before asking questions.
+Please review the Rocket.Chat before asking questions.
 This tutorial was inspired by resources provided by Rocket.Chat Raspberry Pi.
 I also recommend you check out the RockOnPi chat room for 24×7 community help.